hibernate/hibernate-infra/README.md

 When only updating the slave nodes (which run on Fedora), it is recommended to enable SSH pipelining which will make things go quite a bit faster.
 To do so, specify pipelining = True in ansible.cfg.

+You can also run the playbook on a subset of the hosts in the file using the parameter "--limit":

+    ansible-playbook -i hosts site.yml --limit cislaves

+If you want to have the list of IP affected without running the playbook you can use the option "--list-hosts":

+    ansible-playbook -i hosts site.yml --limit cislaves --list-hosts

 ## Finishing touches

 The Jenkins master node is now running, updates installed.
 The slaves are ready to receive build jobs, and have all databases running locally.